If you booked your flight within the UK and it is part of a, your money is protected if:

 In these cases, your money is protected by law under the Civil Aviation Authority's Air Travel Organisers' Licensing (ATOL) scheme.

-If your ticket money is not otherwise protected, you can
+If your ticket money isn't otherwise protected, you can protect yourself financially by:

 If your money isn't protected, you'll be an 'unsecured creditor' of the bankrupt airline company.
 This means that you won't get paid until after all the secured creditors (those with a charge/mortgage) have been paid.